ZeroPoint Cheat Sheet: Eggs

 I'm worried about cholesterol.
 Is it okay to eat eggs?

 Cholesterol isn’t all bad.
 In fact, we need it for important jobs like manufacturing vitamin D and hormones and keeping cells and tissues healthy.
 But LDL cholesterol—what most people consider the “bad” kind—can build up in your arteries, raising your risk for heart disease.
-So how do certain ZeroPoint foods, like eggs and shrimp, fit into a healthy diet?
+So how do eggs fit into a healthy diet?

 I'm focused on losing weight.
 Will I gain if I can eat as many eggs (or other ZeroPoint foods) as I want to?

-Foods designated as ZeroPoint foods were chosen because they are much less likely to be overeaten than other foods.
-(It's a lot harder to eat six hard-boiled than six cookies.)
+Foods on your ZeroPoint foods list were chosen because they are much less likely to be overeaten than other foods.
+(It's a lot harder to eat six hard-boiled eggs than six chocolate-chip cookies.)

 Eggs such as duck, goose, quail, turkey, and chicken have different nutrition profiles.
 How are they all ZeroPoint foods?